 Income taxes.
 We recognize the amount of taxes payable or refundable for the current year and deferred tax assets and liabilities for future tax consequences of events that have been recognized in our consolidated financial statements or tax returns.
 Deferred tax assets and liabilities are measured using enacted tax rates in effect for the year in which the temporary differences are expect to be realized.
 Our deferred tax assets are subject to periodic recoverability assessments.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount that more likely than not will be realized.
 Realization of the deferred tax assets is principally dependent upon achievement of projected future taxable income offset by deferred tax liabilities.
 We evaluate the realizability of the deferred tax assets annually.
 Since becoming a taxable corporation in August 2005, we have not recorded any valuation allowances to date on our deferred income tax assets.
 We evaluate and account for uncertain tax positions using a two-step approach.
 Recognition occurs when we conclude that a tax position based solely on its technical merits, is more-likely-than-not to be sustained upon examination.
 Measurement determines the amount of benefit that is greater than 50% likely to be realized upon the ultimate settlement with a taxing authority that has full knowledge of the facts.
 Derecognition of a tax position that was previously recognized occurs when we determine that a tax position no longer meets the more-likely-than-not threshold of being sustained upon examination.
-As of December 31, 2016 and 2015, the University has reserved approximately \$1,981 and \$1,706, respectively, for uncertain tax positions, including interest and penalties.
-The increase in the reserve in 2015 was attributable to apportionment positions taken on state income tax returns related to the sourcing of receipts from services.
+As of December 31, 2017 and 2016, the University has reserved approximately \$2,008 and \$1,981, respectively, for uncertain tax positions, including interest and penalties.